-- 488 Please see the following for additional details: Cost Principles, Allowable Costs and Unallowable Cost Policy and 489 Cash Management Policy.
-Requisition and signature forms required in the Cash Management Policy do not 490 apply to the TAA Program.
-491 492 1.
-Expenditures and Reporting 493 a) Program costs include training, job search assistance, and relocation allowances.
-494 b) All TAA funds must be expended in accordance with the provisions of this policy.
-Any expenditure of funds 495 which does not comply with these provisions will be deemed disallowed and subject to repayment by a non-496 federal source.
-497 c) Reimbursements made directly to a participant can only be made when presented with receipts.
-498 d) Lost and Stolen Check Policy may provide helpful information.
-499 500 2.
-Program Income 501 a) 2 CFR 200.307 Program Income Uniform Guidance 502 503 3.
-Fiscal Records Retention 504 Additional details are available in the Records Retention Policy.
-505 506 J. Management Information System 507 Adult and Dislocated Worker Assessments, IEP, Activities and Services, Case Management and Career Plan.
-508 Monitoring and Evaluation: 509 510 • A formal quarterly monitoring of the TAA program, including TRA; training services, ATAA, job search and relocation; employment; and case management will be conducted by the entity designated by the SWIB.
-511 512 TAA 2002 program-related regulations specify monitors must review a minimum of twenty files each guarter and must include at least two certifications.
-Review of the same twenty files is acceptable if 513 514 only twenty participants are enrolled.
-515 References: 516 517 • Trade Act of 1974, as amended 518 Trade Act of 2002; Public Law 107-210 • 519 TEGL 11-02 Operating Instructions for Implement the Amendments to the Trade Act of 1974 Enacted by - 520 the Trade Act of 2002 - 20 CFR 617 Trade Adjustment Assistance for Workers Under the Trade Act of 1974
+- a) Program costs include training, job search assistance, and relocation allowances. - b) All TAA funds must be expended in accordance with the provisions of this policy.
+Any expenditure of funds which does not comply with these provisions will be deemed disallowed and subject to repayment by a nonfederal source. - c) Reimbursements made directly to a participant can only be made when presented with receipts. - 500 d) Lost and Stolen Check Policy may provide helpful information. - 502 2.
+Program Income - 503 a) 2 CFR 200.307 Program Income Uniform Guidance - 505 3.
+Fiscal Records Retention - 506 Additional details are available in the Records Retention Policy. - 508 J. Management Information System - Adult and Dislocated Worker Assessments, IEP, Activities and Services, Case Management and Career Plan.
+510 - 511 Monitoring and Evaluation: - A formal quarterly monitoring of the TAA program, including TRA; training services, RTAA, job search and relocation; employment; and case management will be conducted by the entity designated by the SWIB.
+TAA 2002 program-related regulations specify monitors must review a minimum of twenty files each quarter and must include at least two certifications.
+Review of the same twenty files is acceptable if only twenty participants are enrolled. - 517

+- 518 References: - 519 Trade Act of 1974, as amended - Trade Act of 2002; Public Law 107-210 - 20 CFR 617 Trade Adjustment Assistance for Workers Under the Trade Act of 1974 - TEGL 22-08 Operating Instructions for Implementing the Amendments to the Trade Act of 1974 enacted by the Trade and Globalization Adjustment Act of 2009 - TEGL 22-08 Change 1 to the Operating Instruction for Implementing the Amendments to the Trade Act of 1974 enacted by the Trade and Globalization Adjustment Act of 2009 - 526